Extinction Cycle

 Rayford "Porky" Shader

-Open Rayford "Porky" Shader in the interactive wiki
+Open the interactive Rayford "Porky" Shader view

 Defining story events

-Rayford "Porky" Shader's page should be read through story pressure rather than index weight: Rayford "Porky" Shader is a Navy SEAL operator and one of the most important military-survivor figures in the Extinction Survival branch.
 Introduced through Carver's preexisting SEAL network, Shader links the isolated Lost Valley story to the surviving Navy, Operation Liberty, Marine quick reaction forces, the Inglewood Forum disaster, Catalina Island, and later inter-enclave defense.
 The source material identifies him early as Senior Chief Petty Officer Rayford "Porky" Shader, while later characters often address him as Master Chief or simply Porky.

 Story anchors: Role in Lost Valley: In Lost Valley, Shader appears as the first major bridge between Carver's local survival and the military's larger response.
 He is connected to the USS Theodore Roosevelt battle group and to the hurried evacuation and consolidation of supplies off the California coast.
 His explanation that the infection is overtaking the country gives Carver a clearer picture of the scale of the disaster.